Group Intern Photo

 As you walk through the doors of the company you worked so hard to get a summer internship with, the first day of your internship could be the start of so much more.
 Internships are a great opportunity to gain real-world experience and make a positive impact on your future career if you take advantage of the resources offered to you.

 So, how does an intern become a valued team member and take advantage of available resources?
-We asked seven Southland employees how interns can make the most out of their summer internship to build their network and gain valuable experience.
+We asked Southland employees how interns can make the most out of their summer internship to build their network and gain valuable experience.

 From honesty to optimism, initiative, and enthusiasm, many of the traits that successful interns have include being responsible with a willingness to explore and learn.